-It is not just the bites from these critters that will inflame your dog’s ears, but their faeces build up inside the ear, leading to even more problems.
+It is not just the bites from these critters that will inflame your dog’s ears, but their faces build up inside the ear, leading to even more problems.

 As mentioned above, dachshund’s can be prone to many ear problems.
 Some of these include:

 Ear mites can affect all dachshund’s.
 They are very small parasites that live on the lining of the ear canal.

 To feed, they pierce the skin and this can cause inflammation in the ear lining and discomfort to your dachshund.

 You will be able to see a dry, black discharge and there may be a foul smell coming from the ear.

 Because of the large, floppy ears on a dachshund, the air circulation within the ear canal is poor.

 This can lead to the canal becoming moist and warm which is the perfect breeding ground for yeast infections.

 You will be able to see a light brown discharge with a musty smell.